Thelastpoet/service-marketplace/NEON_SETUP.md

 # Neon Database Setup Guide

-This guide will help you connect your service marketplace to Neon for high-performance PostgreSQL database hosting.
+This guide will help you connect Shule za Kenya to Neon for high-performance PostgreSQL database hosting.

 ## Why Neon?